riscv-steel/riscv-steel/docs/source/hardware/core.md

 ## I/O operations

-RISC-V Steel Processor Core communicates with external devices (memory and peripherals) through its I/O interface signals (see [Table 1](#table-1)).
+The Processor Core IP communicates with external devices (memory and peripherals) through its I/O interface signals.
 In each clock cycle the processor either requests to read or write data.
 It never requests both operations in the same clock cycle.

 As in all RISC-V systems, the processor address space is shared among all devices, both memory and peripherals.
 Each device is mapped to a region in the address space.
 Communication with a device takes place by reading and writing data at addresses assigned exclusively to that device.